jspsych/jsPsych/README.md

 Contributions to the code are welcome.
 Please use the [Issue tracker system](https://github.com/jodeleeuw/jsPsych/issues) to report bugs or discuss suggestions for new features and improvements.
 If you would like to contribute code, [submit a Pull request](https://help.github.com/articles/using-pull-requests).

+jsPsych is available for use as module for use in projects that are using webpack, gulp or other modern javascript tooling setups.
+All the plugins are exportable as well via `require('jspsych/build/plugins/$PLUGIN-NAME.js')`.

+Take a look at the test suite for further examples

 Please run `gulp umd` when ready to compile code for production.
 This converts plugins into proper modules

 Citation